ndench/ndench.github.io/_posts/2018-08-19-my-journey-with-terraform-part-3.md

 two technical co-founders.
 It became my job to create and manage our infrastructure and I was determined to do it well.
 I needed to automate as much of it as possible -  between the two of us devs, we had a lot of work ahead of us to build a killer product.
-We couldn't afford to waste time manually doing the same things over and over.
+We couldn't afford to waste time manually re-creating infrastructure or rebuilding servers.

-TODO: Examples of over and over

 ### Step 1: The dev environment